GM cuts Volt electric car price by $5,000 for 2014 model

-DETROIT (Reuters) - General Motors Co (GM.N) said on Tuesday it is slashing the price of its Chevrolet Volt electric car by $5,000 to help boost demand for the plug-in hybrid in a segment still struggling to gain a foothold in the U.S. auto market.
+DETROIT, Aug 6 (Reuters) - General Motors Co said on Tuesday it is slashing the price of its Chevrolet Volt electric car by $5,000 to help boost demand for the plug-in hybrid in a segment still struggling to gain a foothold in the U.S. auto market.

 The price cut for the 2014 model will lower the price to $34,995, including delivery fees before federal tax credits.
 Pricing could fall as low as $27,495 with the tax credit.